Dietetics Program

 Equitable Treatment

-Policy: As a program and university we provide education opportunities that promote understanding of diversity, equity and inclusion.
-We respect the rights of all individuals regardless of race, religion, national origin, color, sex (gender), age, disability, marital, pregnancy or pregnancy related conditions, childbirth, veteran, sexual orientation, sexual identity, and/or other legally protected status, unless otherwise required by law.
-Discrimination based on protective status is prohibited.
+Policy: As a program and university, we provide a supportive educational environment that meets the needs of diverse students from varying backgrounds.
+We do not discriminate based on race, religion, national origin, color, sex (gender), age, disability, marital, pregnancy or pregnancy related conditions, childbirth, veteran, sexual orientation, sexual identity, size, socioeconomic status and/or other legally protected status, unless otherwise required by law. https://www.suu.edu/policies/05/27.html

 Program Complaint Process